IN THIS ARTICLE

 You should not receive this medication if you are allergic to ibritumomab, or to radioactive chemicals or mouse proteins.

-FDA pregnancy category D. This medication can cause harm to an unborn baby.
-Do not receive ibritumomab if you are pregnant.
-Tell your doctor if you become pregnant during treatment.
-Use an effective form of birth control while you are receiving this medication.
+FDA pregnancy category D. Do not use ibritumomab if you are pregnant.
+It could harm the unborn baby.
+Use effective birth control, and tell your doctor if you become pregnant during treatment.

 It is not known whether ibritumomab passes into breast milk or if it could harm a nursing baby.
 Do not receive ibritumomab without telling your doctor if you are breast-feeding a baby.

 How is ibritumomab given (In-111 Zevalin, Y-90 Zevalin)?